 Propagation

-They will look especially good if planted in a rock garden, as they tend to look wild and natural.
+They will look especially good if planted in a rock garden as they tend to look wild and natural.

-Protecting the plants in winter
+Protecting the Plants in Winter

-As with most of the plants, you need to apply mulch for these in winter.
-If you do not have a supply of it you can buy it from a garden store, nursery or farm.
 You can use hay mulch, which consists mainly of leaves and grasses, or straw mulch.
 Do be aware that if you use hay you may well be actually planting grass there from the seed heads in the hay.

 Celandine Poppy is a woodland plant with yellow and orange flowers rising to 3 feet tall and 3 feet wide.
-The flowers are not the only draw to gardeners, the leaves are very attractive as well.
+The flowers are not the only draw to gardeners; the leaves are very attractive as well.

 The plants will self sow and given the room will give you a sea of yellow and orange flowers that are quite spectacular.